csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

 }
 ```

 First we create an instance of Csound.
-To do this we call `csoundCreate()` which returns the opaque pointer that will be passed to most Csound API functions.
-Then we compile the orc/sco files or the csd file given as input arguments through the argv parameter of the main function.
-If the compilation is successful (result == 0), we call the `csoundPerform()` function. `csoundPerform()` will cause Csound to perform until the end of the score is reached.
-When this happens `csoundPerform()` returns a non-zero value and we destroy our instance before ending the program.
+To do this we call `csoundCreate()` which returns the opaque pointer
+that will be passed to most Csound API functions.
+Then we compile the orc/sco files or the csd file given as input arguments through
+the argv parameter of the main function.
+If the compilation is successful (result == 0), we call the `csoundPerform()` function.
+&nbsp;`csoundPerform()` will cause Csound to perform until the end of the score is reached.
+When this happens `csoundPerform()` returns a non-zero value and
+we destroy our instance before ending the program.

-On a linux system, using libcsound64 (double version of the csound library), supposing that all include and library paths are set correctly, we would build the above example with the following command (notice the use of the -DUSE_DOUBLE flag to signify that we compile against the 64 bit version of the csound library):
+On a linux system, using libcsound64 (double version of the csound library),
+supposing that all include and library paths are set correctly,
+we would build the above example with the following
+command (notice the use of the -DUSE_DOUBLE flag to signify that we
+compile against the 64 bit version of the csound library):

 ```none
 gcc -DUSE_DOUBLE -o csoundCommand csoundCommand.c -lcsound64